aims-umich/pyMAISE/docs/source/user_guide.rst

       "estimator__max_depth": np.linspace(0.0001, 5, 20),
    }

 As previously stated, stacking has the option to extend to multi-output without explicitly making a multi-output model.
-This will require double nesting to get to model parameters as ``estimator_estimators_{name}_{property}``.
+This will require double nesting to get to model parameters as ``estimator__{name}__{property}``.
+This is so we can access the Stacking object (and it's models) underneath the multi-output wrapper.

 Random Search with Classical Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^